 Opening up this mini-album is “Soto de wa hikari ga odotte iru”, song that is filled with good vibes.
 Acoustic guitars paint a loungy soundscape, resting comfortably close to the listener as a punchy bass joins Koutaro Nishiyama at center stage.

 Delicate strings and brass join atmospheric synths and a rhodes piano melody, creating a gentle melody to this song.

-Aside for the tasteful loungy sound to this song, I am particularly fond of the mixing.
+Aside from the tasteful loungy sound of this song, I am particularly fond of the mixing.

 It is enjoyable and relaxing.
 The vocals mixing was really cool as well.
 You have those, at times, helicoptering your ears, going around you and then back to center stage, something that creates a certain intimacy in Koutaro Nishiyama’s performance.